nhsx/il-magic-scanner/README.md

 The YOLOv7 architecture learned from this dataset *fast*.
-Fast is relative, but I had a usable network for testing with in half an hour or so, and in an hour or so `darknet` reported it was done.
+Fast is relative, but I had a usable network for testing with in half an hour or so, and in slightly more than an hour `darknet` reported it was done.
 Nowhere near the overnight runs that I was expecting.

 From this I can intuit that the YOLOv7 architecture is *dramatically* overpowered for this use case.
 The question is whether this matters.